-- 1.1 This document is the Requirements for the effective supervision of apprentice electricians, otherwise known as the Apprentice Supervision Requirements, for the purposes of regulation 507 of the Electricity Safety (General) Regulations 2019 (Vic). - 1.2 It is effective from [Day Month Year].
-It supersedes any prior version of the Requirements for the effective supervision of apprentice electricians that may have been published by Energy Safe Victoria.
+- 1.1 This document is the Requirements for the effective supervision of apprentice electricians, otherwise known as the Apprentice Supervision Requirements, for the purposes of regulation 507 of the Electricity Safety (General) Regulations 2019 (Vic). - 1.2 It is effective from 1 September 2025.
+It supersedes any prior version of the Requirements for the effective supervision of apprentice electricians that may have been published or amended from time to time by Energy Safe Victoria.